When window light isn’t enough

 Create drama with lighting

-I like to light parts of a scene and not all of it.
-If you light everything as done in the photo above it gives a sterile or even feeling of the after life and living in heaven.
-If I want that look then I might use this lighting setup.
-The other advantage of even lighting the subject can move and spin and the light will look the same and you don’t worry about shadows in the wrong places.
+I like to light parts of a scene rather than all of it.
+Lighting everything, as in the photo above, gives a sterile or even a feeling of the afterlife and living in heaven.
+If I want that look, I might use this lighting setup.
+The other advantage of lighting the subject is that you can move and spin, and the light will look the same.
+You don’t worry about shadows in the wrong places.

 Figure 1 was done using this setup.
-There are three lights on the background and two on umbrellas lighting the statue.
+Three lights are in the background and two on umbrellas lighting the statue.
 (Figure 2)

-Using the two umbrellas like in Figure 1 I now just used 1 light on the background, but now with a blue gel.
-Because it takes very little light to affect the white background the two lights on the subject are spilling over to the background and washing out the blue color.
+Using the two umbrellas like in Figure 1, I now just used one light on the background, but now with a blue gel.
+Because it takes very little light to affect the white background, the two lights on the subject are spilling over to the background and washing out the blue color.
 (Figure 3)

 This is the lighting setup for figure 3.
 (Figure 4)

-As you can see everything is the same, There are actually two changes: 1) White to Black Background and 2) 4 times the light through the blue gel.
-Just remember to get the gel to look the same color as you see it, it must be 2-stops brighter on the background than the light on the subject assuming you expose for the subject.
+As you can see, everything is the same.
+There are two changes: 1) White to Black Background and 2) 4 times the light through the blue gel.
+Just remember to get the gel to look the same color as you see it, it must be 2-stops brighter on the background than the light on the subject, assuming you expose for the subject.
 (Figure 6)

 Here is what the setup looks like in figure 7. (figure 8)

-Changing back to the white background I again get contamination from the front lights and it goes pink instead of red.
+Changing back to the white background, I again get contamination from the front lights, which goes pink instead of red.
 (Figure 9)

 Figure 9 setup.
 (Figure 10)